ayushsingh82/PwrMarket/README.md

 # Contributing

-We welcome contributions to MerlinAds!
+We welcome contributions to PWR-Market!
 If you'd like to contribute, please fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.